smithblack-0/trax_act_controller/README.md

 * If not, create a new issue, clearly describing the feature and its potential benefits.
 * Provide any thoughts on how the feature might be implemented.

+# License

-# LicenseThis project is licensed under the MIT License.
+This project is licensed under the MIT License.